RickWeber/imdb/README.md

-# IMDB project
+# IMDB path finding

-This is a project to practice SQL using the [IMDB](https://datasets.imdbws.com/) dataset.
+This project is intended to help you find something to watch using the [IMDB API](https://imdb-api.com/).

-Please note, when this script runs, you'll end up with an 8GB database file.
+To use it, you will need to register at the link above and obtain an API key, save it in `sample_secret.config`, then save that file as `secret.config`